 What is a Compostela

-Gaining a Compostela historically was a very valuable document.
-The so-called Cartas Probatorias, (probatory letters) were gained as a means of penance.
-Pilgrims on completion of their Camino returned home with their certificate and be relieved of their sins.
+Historically a Compostela certificate was a very valuable document.
+The so-called Cartas Probatorias (probatory letters) were gained as a means of penance.
+Returning home with a pilgrimage certificate indicated you had been relieved of your sins.

-Also believed to be a document proving a virtuous life.
-Therefore gaining you entry through the gates of heaven.
-As you could imagine this created quite a lucrative business for false Compostela documents.
+A document proving a virtuous life, therefore gaining you entry through the gates of heaven.
+Of course, a lucrative business of the time was producing false Compostela documents.

 How to achieve your Compostela.

 When claiming your certificate you will state your motivation for completing Camino de Santiago.
 Declaring religious or spiritual reasons you receive the Latin Certificate, your name will be written in Latin.
 When declaring for historical or cultural reasons this one is written in Spanish.
 Both are a testament that you have done the Camino de Santiago.